 The CVM is a survey approach that measures the total economic value of all wetland goods and services by directly asking individuals about their WTP.
 The CVM establishes a hypothetical market by providing information about wetland resources, specifying payment rules and vehicles, and posing valuation questions.
 Answers to these questions can be used to directly measure WTP, and CVM may be the only way to estimate many non-use values of environmental resources.
 But, in order for CVM to yield valid economic measures, study participants must be both willing and able to reveal their values.
 Other valuation approaches, such as TCM and HPM discussed below, depend on revealed preferences through market transactions and other behavior.
 Statements from economic actors about how they would act under hypothetical circumstances, as used in the CVM, are a very different measure and ultimately need to assessed for validity (Bishop et al. 1998).
 A panel of experts organized by the National Oceanic and Atmospheric Administration (NOAA) of the U.S. Department of Commerce, and co-chaired by Nobel laureate economists Kenneth Arrow and Robert Solow, concluded that (1) there is too much positive evidence to dismiss CVM and its usefulness in providing information about values, (2) CVM studies do not automatically generate value information, but are highly dependent on the content validity of the survey, and (3) CVM is an evolving market valuation technique (U.S. Department of Commerce 1993).
 In the words of the panel (p.
 4610), "CV studies convey useful information.
-We think it is fair to describe such information as reliable by the standards that seem to be implicit in similar contexts, like these inaccurate estimates may capture the focus of policy debate, and hinder, rather than improve, the resource management process for coastal wetlands."
+We think it is fair to describe such information as reliable by the standards that seem to be implicit in similar contexts, like market analysis for new and innovative products and the assessment of other damages normally allowed in court proceedings Thus, the Panel concludes that CV studies can produce estimates reliable enough to be a starting point of a judicial process of damage assessment, including lost passive-use values."